crafttheweb/thelastpickle/_drafts/removing-a-disk.md

 This is a very long time on a running production cluster, with probably more operations waiting in the TODO list.
 It will increase linearly if there is more data or more nodes.
 Also, if you might not be there after 10h and do the work on the day after, making this twice as long as it could theoretically be.
 This is clearly not the best way to go, even if it 'works'.

-Plus, as nodes will be down for more than 3 hours (default max_hint_window_in_ms), a full repair of the node will be needed when they come back, increasing substantially the overall operation time.
+Plus, as nodes will be down for more than 3 hours (default `max_hint_window_in_ms`), hints will no longer be stored for the node, meaning a full node repair will be needed every time a node comes back online, increasing substantially the overall operation time.

 Let's not do that.

 ## The (most?) efficient way

 The main idea behind the process I will describe is that the `mv` command is an **instant command** if it is run from the **same physical disk**.
 The `mv` command will indeed **not** move the [inode](https://en.wikipedia.org/wiki/Inode) representing the file but just links pointing to it.
-This way moving PB of data takes less than a second.
+This way moving Petabytes of data takes less than a second.

-The problem at this point is that data is not in the same disk!
-So `mv` command will have to physically move the data.
+The problem is the `mv` command will need to physically copy the data between disk as our source and destination directories are on different disks.
 That's why it is relevant to first `rsync` data from `old-dir` to `tmp-dir` (`tmp-dir` being in the same disk as `new-dir`).

-Copying (not moving) data to a temporary folder outside from Cassandra data files allows us to run the the copy in parallel in all the nodes.
+Copying (not moving) data to a temporary folder outside from Cassandra data files allows us to run the the copy in parallel in all the nodes, without shutting them down.

 ### Way to go

+Make sure to run this procedure, at least every `rsync`, using a [screen](http://aperiodic.net/screen/quick_reference).
+This is a best practice while running operations to avoid any unexpected network hiccup to interfere with the procedure.
+It also allows teammates to take over easily.

-1. Make sure node is eligible for the removal (enough disk space left on the remaining disk)
+1. Make sure there is enough disk space on the target disk for all the data on the `old-dir`.

-        grep "data_fi" /etc/cassandra/conf/cassandra.yaml -A3
-        df -h | grep cassandra # Or whatever the data directories are called or have in their path

 2. 1st `rsync`

-        screen -S rsync
         sudo rsync -azvP --delete-before <old-dir>/data/ <tmp-dir>

+    **Explanations**
+    First `rsync` to `tmp-dir` from `old-dir`.
+This can be run in parallel in all the nodes though.
+    Options in use are
+    * `-a`: Preserves permissions, owner, group...
+    * `-z`: Compress data for transfer.
+    * `-v`: Gives detailed informations (Verbose)
+    * `-p`: Shows progress.
+    * `--delete-before`: Removes any existing file in the destination folder that is not present in the source folder.
+    Bandwidth used by `rsync` is tunable using the `--bwlimit` options, see the [man page](http://linux.die.net/man/1/rsync) for more information.
+A good starting value could be the `stream_throughput_outbound_megabits_per_sec` value.
+Depending on the network, the bandwidth available and the needs, it is possible to stop the command, tune the `--bwlimit` and restart `rsync`.

+    **Example**
+    This takes about 10 hours in our example as we are moving the same dataset as in the 'natural' way of doing this described above.
+The difference is we can run this in parallel on all the nodes as we can control bandwidth and there is no need for any node to be down.

 3. When first sync finishes, disable compaction and stop compaction to avoid files to be compacted and so transferring the same data again and again.
-See below for more details

         nodetool disableautocompaction
         nodetool stop compaction
         nodetool compactionstats

+    **Explanations**
+    At this point we disable compactions, stop the compactions already running.
+The purpose of this is to make the `old-dir` file totally immutable so we just have to copy the new data.
+    *Warning*: Keep in mind Cassandra won't compact anything in the period between this step and the restart of the node.
+This will impact the read performances after some time.
+So I do not recommend doing it before the first `rsync` as we don't want the cluster to stop compacting for too long in most cases.
+If the dataset is small, it should be fine to disable/stop compactions before the first `rsync`.
+On the other hand, if the dataset is big and very active it might be a good idea to perform multiple rsync before disabling compaction, to mitigate this, until size of `tmp-dir` is close enough to `old-dir` size.
+This basically makes the operation longer, but safer.

+    **Example**
+    In our example, let's say one compaction triggered during the first rsync, before we disabled it.
+So we now have 6 files of 100 GB and 1 of 350 GB.
+The problem is there is now a new file of 350 GB and `rsync` does not know this is the same data as in the 4 100 GB files already present in `tmp-dir`.
+Disabling compaction will avoid this behavior after the next `rsync`.

 4. Place the script on the node, make it executable and configure variables (https://github.com/arodrime/cassandra-tools/blob/master/remove_disk/remove_extra_disk.sh#L2-L4)